Code-master2020/MPRAdecoder/README.md

 To start analysis, you need to create directory containing files MPRAdecoder.py and parameters.py.
 File MPRAdecoder.py contains script for analysis of raw MPRA data and you should not change something there.
-File parameters.py is configuration file and you can input your configures here.
+File parameters.py is configuration file and you can input your settings here.